Cucumbertree Magnolia

 Frequently asked questions

-- Yes.
-Magnolia — Cucumbertree is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Cucumbertree Magnolia is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 40–60 ft tall and 30–50 ft wide.